Dynflow/dynflow/doc/pages/source/documentation/index.md

 as parts of their inputs establishing dependency.
 Action's state is serialized between each phase and survives machine/executor restarts.

-As lightly touched in the previous paragraph there are 3 phases: planning, running, finalizing.
+As lightly touched in the previous paragraph there are 3 phases: `plan`, `run`, `finalize`.
-Planning phase starts by triggering an action.
+Plan phase starts by triggering an action.

 #### Input and Output